kazurayam/unittest-helper/docs/index.md

 1.  the output directory will be located at `<projectDir>/build/tmp/testOutput`

-2.  in the output directory, will will create subdirectory of which name is equal to the Fully Qualified Class Name of the test class.
+2.  in the output directory, it will create subdirectory of which name is equal to the Fully Qualified Class Name of the test class.

 The following test class uses the Factory.